debops/debops/docs/defaults-detailed.rst

 :file:`/dev/mapper/vault_ciphertext0` is then en/decrypted using Twofish and the "clear text" of that is mapped to :file:`/dev/mapper/vault_ciphertext1`.
-:file:`/dev/mapper/vault_ciphertext1` is then en/decrypted using Serpent and mapped to the now clear text block device :file:`/dev/mapper/vault` on which a filesystem will be created and which will be mounted as usual.
+:file:`/dev/mapper/vault_ciphertext1` is then en/decrypted using Serpent and mapped to the real clear text block device :file:`/dev/mapper/vault` on which a filesystem will be created and which will be mounted as usual.